 Museum of Contemporary Art Detroit

 If modern, funky and unique art is more of your scene, be sure to check out the Museum of Contemporary Art Detroit (MOCAD).
-Located near the Detroit Institute of Arts, you could make a whole day for yourself checking out drastically different types of art in Detroit.
+Located near the Detroit Institute of Arts, you could make a whole day for yourself checking out drastically different types of art in this Detroit art museum.

 Red Bull House of Art